College Research Center

 Students enter GRCC

-Start with AFP placement (if needed) for English, Math and/or Reading.
+Start with Academic Foundations Placement (if needed) for English, Math and/or Reading.

 Complete General Education (MTA) courses and prerequisites for your major.

 Not all majors are available at all schools.
 For assistance in selecting a major, visit the Counseling and Career Center.

 Identify transfer schools that have the major(s) you are considering.

 Meet with a counselor to discuss transfer opportunities, majors, and articulation agreements.

 Meet with college representatives at during a college visit, or make a trip to visit their campus.

 Request applications, college view books, college catalogs and scholarship materials.